trentreimer/LightRailMVC/README.md

 However, if such things cause one to lose sleep, it is not difficult to extend such a simple framework to render the view within its own scope and require variables to be passed to the view explicitly.

-LightRail lets you flesh out the details the way **you** like, with just as much code as you need, and no more.
+LightRailMVC lets you flesh out the details the way **you** like, with just as much code as you need, and no more.

 ## Getting application URLs to work

 ### The router file: `index.php`

-In LightRail all requests are handled by the file `index.php` in the top level directory.
+In LightRailMVC all requests are handled by the file `index.php` in the top level directory.
 All application URLs need to get routed to that file.

 It is important that your server treats `index.php` as the directory index.
 Most PHP enabled servers already do that but if yours does not you will need to set it.
 For Apache this can often be done with an `.htaccess` directive.